Biomedical Engineering Doctoral Program Curriculum Overview

 The biomedical engineering Ph.D. curriculum adheres to the institute-wide standards listed in the academic catalog.

 If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to include it in the curriculum.

 PRV 961: Doctoral Signature Credit Seminar Dissertation research credits

-Students who do not hold a master’s degree must take the following two courses:
+Students who do not hold a master’s degree and wish to obtain one en route to the Ph.D. must take the following two courses:

 - BME 600: Strategies and Principles of Biomedical Design

 At least 30 credits must be earned for Ph.D. dissertation research.